Glenholme fire: Police say house may have been burgled

 Police believe items were taken from a Rotorua house at the centre of a suspicious fire investigation and have appealed to the public for information.

-Fire crews were called to the fire on Sumner Street in Glenholme just before 5am on February 7.
+Fire crews were called to the fire on Sumner St in Glenholme just before 5am on February 7.

 The empty house was “well involved” in fire when crews from Rotorua and Ngongotahā arrived, a Fire and Emergency NZ spokesman previously said.